Continuing Education Activity

-Sigmund Freud, known as the father of psychoanalysis, began the discussion of defense mechanisms in the nineteenth century, in relation to the subconscious defenses of the id, ego, and superego.
+Sigmund Freud, known as the father of psychoanalysis, began the discussion of defense mechanisms in the nineteenth century in relation to the subconscious defenses of the id, ego, and superego.
 These initial defense mechanisms were more clearly defined and analyzed by his daughter, Anna Freud, in the twentieth century.
 She created 10 major defense mechanisms, but the number of mechanisms has since been increased by later psychoanalysts.

-Anna Freud defined these defense mechanisms as "unconscious resources used by the ego" to ultimately decrease internal stress.
+Anna Freud defined these defense mechanisms as "unconscious resources used by the ego" to decrease internal stress ultimately.
 Patients often devise these unconscious mechanisms to decrease conflict within themselves, specifically between the superego and id.
 Psychodynamic therapy is used by clinicians to help orient patients to their own unconscious processes.
 By recognizing and identifying these processes, patients improve their self-awareness and gain a new understanding of their own behaviors.
 These insights can be helpful to patients with a variety of mental health disorders, including depression, anxiety, eating disorders, and personality disorders.

 Issues of Concern

-As we progress from childhood to adolescence and then progress from adolescence into adulthood, these psychological defense mechanisms can persist from one phase to the next, regress to earlier phases in response to stressors, or they can evolve over time.
+As we progress from childhood to adolescence and then progress from adolescence into adulthood, these psychological defense mechanisms can persist from one phase to the next, regress to earlier phases in response to stressors, or can evolve over time.
 Defense mechanisms can be internalized or externalized, resulting in corresponding behavior problems, which can complicate psychiatric treatment.
 Having a thorough understanding of defense mechanisms can help clinicians progress through treatment and avoid pitfalls.
 For example, recognizing the presence of defense mechanisms during a patient encounter can help maintain an appropriate therapeutic and professional relationship.

 If defense mechanisms are identified and adolescence, it can help predict further development of personality disorders.
 Therefore, the early identification of defense mechanisms can have great clinical significance.
 Depending on the context and the severity, defense mechanisms can be either maladaptive or adaptive.